tjheckler/Helpdesk/README.md

  * Make Inventory Searchable for Tickets Computer Name/Asset Tag
  * Custom Email to "HelpDesk" When a Ticket Is Created by Customer
  * Custom Email to Customer When a Ticket is Updated by a Site User
- * Put roles into separate Table as User, HelpDesk, Technician, Admin
+ * Put roles into separate Table as Customer, HelpDesk, Technician, Admin
- * Separate Nav Bar Based on Access User, HelpDesk, Technician, Admin
+ * Separate Nav Bar Based on Access Customer, HelpDesk, Technician, Admin

  # In the db Folder is a ReadMe.txt File With Vital Information